The EAC Comes a Long Way

 A highlight of each year is the Illinois Sustainable Living and Wellness Expo, which is organized and promoted by the EAC in partnership with IWU.
 More than 1,200 people attended the 2011 Expo at IWU.
 “The event included 70 different exhibitors and 11 presenters,” Brown said.
 “Topics covered the many aspects of sustainability and wellness, with many focusing on clean-water issues.”

-While it is exciting to look back at how a “one time” recycling drive 40 years ago has grown into a major environmental, educational and ecology-promotional organization, there is still much work to be done.
+While it is exciting to look back at how a “one time” recycling drive over 50 years ago has grown into a major environmental, educational and ecology-promotional organization, there is still much work to be done.